thewca/wca-regulations/wca-regulations_2012.md

 ## Article 4: Scrambling

 - 4a) A scrambler shall apply scramble sequences to the puzzles.
 - 4b) Puzzles must be scrambled using computer-generated random scramble sequences.
-Scramble sequences must be available only to the WCA Delegate and the scrambler.
+Scramble sequences for a round must be available only to the WCA Delegate and the scrambler until the end of the round.
 Generated scrambles must not be inspected before the competition, and must not be filtered or selected for in any way by the WCA Delegate.
 - 4d) Scrambling orientation:
   - 4d1) Cube puzzles and Megaminx must be scrambled with the white (otherwise the lightest colour) face on top and green (or the darkest adjacent face by default) on the front.
   - 4d2) Pyraminx must be scrambled with the yellow (or the lightest colour by default) face on bottom and green (or the darkest adjacent colour by default) on the front.